Sephrost/Vault-Poli/Computer Architectures and Operating Systems/Riassunti/05 - Operating system.md

 	- **Hw-specific services**, which implements CPU-specific operations, for example context switches
 - **System-call interface**, which is an application programming interface to access the services provided by the rest of the basic software

+The stack that has just been described is represented in the following picture

 ![[Pasted image 20231212140717.png]]
 ## Operating system architecture
+Throughout the yeas, different kind of operative system architectures have been proposed. generally, there's no clear better one, but the suitability only depends on the use case of the system.
+### Flat architecture